tc09-brcm-social/smCurl/SmUserDirectories/README.md

 * list.sh DirectoryNameSpec -- list the existing User Directories in JSON array ** prints out empty array if exist.sh fails
-* maketemp.sh ExistingUDName -- make a template script from an existing User Directory ** only agent name is parameterized
+* maketemp.sh ExistingUDName -- make a template script from an existing User Directory ** only user directory name is parameterized
 * read.sh UDSpec  -- GET the User Directory
 * rename.sh UDName NewUDName -- change the User Directory from UDName to NewUDName ** this retains all existing relatioships